aws-neuron/aws-neuron-sdk/docs/neuron-cc/command-line-reference.md

 Valid values: TENSORFLOW | MXNET | ONNX

 **--num-neuroncores** (int) (default 1)
-Compile for the given number of neuron cores so as to leverage Neuron Core Pipeline mode.
+Compile for the given number of neuron cores so as to leverage NeuronCore Pipeline mode.

 **--output** (string) (default “out.neff”)
 Filename where compilation output (NEFF archive) will be recorded.

 **--io-config**(string)
-Configuration containing the names and shape of input and output tensors.
+Configuration containing the names and shapes of input and output tensors.

 The io-config can be specified as a local filename, a URI, or a string containing the io-config itself.